[Please note - we are updating this blog post regularly as new research is published.]

 If someone chooses to reject conventional cancer treatment in favour of unproven alternatives, including cannabis, they may miss out on treatment that could save or significantly lengthen their life.
 They may also miss out on effective symptom relief to control their pain and suffering, or the chance to spend precious time with their loved ones.

 Furthermore, many of these unproven therapies come at a high price, and are not covered by the NHS or medical insurance.
 And, in the worst cases, an alternative therapy may even hasten death.
+Cannabis is also an illegal (class B) drug in the UK.

 Although centuries of human experimentation tells us that naturally-occurring cannabinoids are broadly safe, they are not without risks.
 They can increase the heart rate, which may cause problems for patients with pre-existing or undiagnosed heart conditions.
 They can also interact with other drugs in the body, including antidepressants and antihistamines.
 And they may also affect how the body processes certain chemotherapy drugs, which could cause serious side effects.